 ZHAO Hua, ZHANG Hongmin, DING Xin, CHEN Huan, DUAN Jun, DU Wei, TANG Bo, ZHOU Yuankai, LI Dongkai, WANG Xinchen, WANG Cui, ZHOU Gaosheng, WANG Xiaoting, Critical Hemodynamic Therapy Collaborative Group, Critical Care Ultrasound Study Group.
 Standards for the Application of Hemodynamic Monitoring Technology in Critical CareJ.
-Medical Journal of Peking Union Medical College Hospital.
+Medical Journal of Peking Union Medical College Hospital, 2026, 17(1): 73-85.
 DOI: 10.12290/xhyxzz.2025-1204

 Citation: ZHAO Hua, ZHANG Hongmin, DING Xin, CHEN Huan, DUAN Jun, DU Wei, TANG Bo, ZHOU Yuankai, LI Dongkai, WANG Xinchen, WANG Cui, ZHOU Gaosheng, WANG Xiaoting, Critical Hemodynamic Therapy Collaborative Group, Critical Care Ultrasound Study Group.
 Standards for the Application of Hemodynamic Monitoring Technology in Critical CareJ.
-Medical Journal of Peking Union Medical College Hospital.
+Medical Journal of Peking Union Medical College Hospital, 2026, 17(1): 73-85.
 DOI: 10.12290/xhyxzz.2025-1204

 Standards for the Application of Hemodynamic Monitoring Technology in Critical Care

 • With the rapid advancement of hemodynamic indices and monitoring technologies, their classification methods and application processes have become increasingly complex.
-To date, no unified standard has been established, making it difficult to fully meet the needs of clinical critical care hemodynamic management.
-To assist in hemodynamic monitoring assessment and therapeutic decision-making in critically ill patients, the Critical Hemodynamic Therapy Collaborative Group and the Critical Ultrasound Study Group jointly formulated the Clinical Application Standard for Hemodynamic Monitoring in Critical Care.
-In Part 1, the document systematically classifies hemodynamic indices into three categories:flow-related indices, pressure-related and derived indices, and tissue perfusion indices, while elaborating on the clinical application of each.
-Part 2 establishes a standardized clinical implementation pathway for hemodynamic monitoring, proposing a tiered approach-including basic, advanced, indication-specific, and special-scenario monitoring-tailored to different clinical contexts.
-It emphasizes the central role of critical ultrasound at all monitoring levels and sets hemodynamic assessment criteria for organs such as the brain, kidneys, and gastrointestinal tract.
+Currently, no unified standard hasbeen established, making it difficult to fully meet the clinical requirements for hemodynamic management.
+To assist in hemodynamic monitoring assessment and therapeutic decision-making in critically ill patients, the Critical Hemodynamic Therapy Collaborative Group, in conjunction with the Critical Ultrasound Study Group, has jointly developed the Standard for the Application of Hemodynamic Monitoring Techniques in Critical Care.
+The first part of this standard systematically categorizes hemodynamic indicators into flow indicators, pressure and its derivative indicators, and tissue perfusion indicators, while elaborating on the clinical application of each.
+The second part establishes a standardized clinical implementation pathway for hemodynamic monitoring.
+It proposes a tiered monitoring strategy-comprising basic, advanced, indication-specific, and special scenario monitoring-tailored to different clinical settings.
+It emphasizes the central role of critical care ultrasound across all levels of monitoring and establishes hemodynamic assessment standards for organs such as the brain, kidneys, and gastrointestinal tract.
 This standard aims to provide a unified framework for clinical practice, teaching, training, and research in critical care medicine, thereby promoting standardized development within the discipline.

 • loading